danielsaidi/website_danielsaidi/collections/_posts/2023/2023-11-28-customizing-the-macos-about-panel-in-swiftui.md

 ![A screenshot of how credits are presented in the about panel]({{page.assets}}/credits-rtf-panel.png)

-However, if you want the credits to contain dynamic content, you need to define this info with code, where you can inject any variables and data into the text.
+However, if you want the credits to contain dynamic content, you need to define this info with code.

 ## How to customize the about panel with code

-To customize the About Panel with code, we'll use the same techniques as we looked at in [the previous post]({{page.article}}) on how to customize the main menu commands of an app.
+To customize the About Panel with code, we'll use the same techniques as we looked at in [this post]({{page.related_post}}), on how to customize the main menu commands of an app.

-We must replace the default about button with one that calls an `NSApplication` function called `orderFrontStandardAboutPanel`, that opens an About Panel with custom options:
+We must replace the default about button with one that calls an `NSApplication` function that's called `orderFrontStandardAboutPanel`, which opens an About Panel with custom options:

 ```swift
 @main